 Your loving son that continues to endure,

-Read the rest of this tangled tale of adulthood and deferred dreams in SN6: MAYDAY ON AMAZON
+Read more tangled tales of adulthood and deferred dreams in SN6: MAYDAY – available on Amazon!